Increasing Social Impact and Value Chain Efficiency

 Increasing Women and Youth Participation

 Cultural and structural barriers can often sideline women and youth, limiting their economic and social mobility.
 We have set ambitious targets to increase youth and women participation across global programs, with 50% of key farmers being women and 40% being youth by 2025.
+We continually track and invest in action research to ensure practical, cost-efficient solutions that reach women and youth where they live and work, even in underdeveloped and remote areas.

-We advance knowledge in vegetable production and planning through a unique combination of on-farm and digital, mobile-based platforms.
-Women and youth entrepreneurs are rediscovering farming and other roles along the value chain to be attractive and viable livelihoods.
-Our approach is gender sensitive and dynamic—we continually track and invest in active research to ensure practical, cost-efficient solutions that reach women and youth where they live and work, even in underdeveloped and remote areas.
+We advance knowledge in vegetable production and planning through a unique combination of on-farm and digital, mobile, and radio platforms.
+Online videos and active social media channels help to engage youth, while radio shows and podcasts, especially when hosted by women, increase rural women’s participation.
+Through these and other tools, women and youth entrepreneurs are rediscovering farming and other roles along the value chain to be attractive and viable livelihoods.

 Elevating Resilient and Innovative Leadership in Local Communities